johnneast/virtual-me-training/README.md

 ## Chat testing

-Once uploaded the chat can be tested using the cli chat interface.
-To run that, use the command
+After uploading, the chat can be tested using the CLI chat interface.
+To run it, use the command:

 ```
 npm run chat